yaniskon/Macrotrade-pyspark/README.md

 #### Windows users

-We recommend using WSL 2 on Windows for this exercise, due to the [lack of support](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems) of windows paths from Hadoop/Spark.
+It's highly recommended to use WSL 2 on Windows, due to the [lack of support](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems) of windows paths from Hadoop/Spark.

 Follow instructions on the [Windows official page](https://learn.microsoft.com/en-us/windows/wsl/setup/environment)

-> 💡 In case of issues, like missing permissions on the machine, please use the [gitpod setup](#gitpod-setup)
+> 💡 In case of issues, an easier way to use gitpod [gitpod setup](#gitpod-setup)

 #### Install all dependencies